plabayo/rama/rama-quic/e2e/bench/README.md

 can be measured without writing any peer code: one image serves, another fetches, the fetch is timed from the client container's own start and finish timestamps.

 The simulator stays out.
-The two runner subnets are kept, with a plain forwarding container where the simulator would be, because the endpoint base image routes through that gateway.
+The runner’s IPv4 and IPv6 subnets are kept, with a plain forwarding container where the simulator would be, because the endpoint base image routes through that gateway.
+The endpoint setup scripts require both address families even for IPv4 requests.
+The two temporary benchmark bridges use Docker’s `nat-unprotected` gateway mode so Docker does not drop packets destined for the other subnet before they reach the forwarder.
+This permits direct access to unpublished ports on those benchmark networks by hosts with routes to them; it does not change daemon-wide settings or other Docker networks.
 Every pair crosses the same forwarder, so cells compare fairly with one another; absolute numbers describe this host's path, not the implementations in isolation.

 ## Run

-Docker is the only prerequisite.
+Docker Engine 28 or newer with IPv6 bridge support is the only prerequisite.
 From the repository root:

 ```sh
 just rama-quic/bench-matrix